iterative/dvc.org/content/docs/command-reference/exp/apply.md

 tracked both with DVC and Git: code, raw data, <abbr>parameters</abbr>,
 <abbr>metrics</abbr>, resulting artifacts, etc.

-⚠️ This command will destroy any existing changes in the workspace (Git working tree) unless the `--no-force` flag is used.
+⚠️ Conflicting changes in the workspace are overwritten unless `--no-force` is used.

 This is typically used after choosing a target `experiment` with `dvc exp show` or `dvc exp diff`, and before committing it to Git (making it [persistent].